-You will receive confirmation of your participation in extracurricular workshops/additional courses/groups from the respective workshop/course-head.
-If you participate in empirical projects within the SFU, you will also receive confirmation of participation from the project management.
-Please present these confirmations of participation for the crediting of the research points at the Studies Service Center PTW.
+- You will receive the confirmation of your participation in extracurricular workshops/additional courses/groups from the respective workshop/course/additional course leaders.
+If you are participating in empirical projects conducted by SFU faculty/students, you will also receive confirmation of participation from the project director.
+Please present these confirmations of participation when recording the points in the study book at SSC PTW.

 Extracurricular workshops/additional courses/groups

 WHAT?
 You will see courses in the timetable with the supplement (additional offer).
 Many of these courses are research-specific and provide you with valuable research points.
 Here are some examples: “Introduction to Atlas.ti – computer software for qualitative analysis”, “Seminar Biography Research” etc.

 HOW?
 You can find these additional offers in the timetable and here on the list of research points.

 WHEN?
 Every semester a handful of these workshops and courses are offered.
 An attendance hour is a research point.
 Please note, however, that you have to register (!) for most of the workshops and some workshops have to be attended fully (not just a separate hour).
 This depends on the workshop (please have it signed in the study book on the site “Research Points” or discuss with the teacher how to confirm your attendance).

 WHAT?
 Take part in interviews, surveys, focus groups, etc. of colleagues or in current studies and surveys of the Sigmund Freud Private University and other scientific institutions.